TabbyML/tabby/website/blog/2024-01-16-running-tabby-locally-with-rocm/index.md

 ![Tabby running](./tabby-running.png)

 And enjoy GPU-accelerated code completions!
-This should be considerably faster than with CPU, and you can also try GPU-accelerated chat sessions:
+This should be considerably faster than with CPU.

+You can also try chat sessions with GPU-accelerated models, which can write and discuss code in plain language:

 ```
 ./tabby serve --chat-model TabbyML/WizardCoder-3B --device rocm --webserver